 - The World University Service of Canada (WUSC) manages the Student Refugee Program (SRP) which is a resettlement programme that provides opportunities for refugees to continue their post-secondary studies in Canada as a one-year sponsorship programme.
 Applications are usually open starting in January until February of every year.
 WILL BE ANNOUNCED WHEN OPEN

-1. Opportunity of training programme for Syrian refugees in Jordan:
+1. Opportunity of free training programme for Syrian refugees in Jordan:

 2. Al Ghurair Young Thinkers Program (YTP):

 The Al Ghurair Young Thinkers Program (YTP) is a free-of-charge online education platform that provides career awareness and exposure, in addition to courses in various skill areas to support transitions from education to employment.

 Applicants must be of Arab nationality and aged 13 to 35.
 Eligible candidates are encouraged to sign up and benefit from this programme through the following link: https://youngthinker.org/

 Use this special registration code dedicated for refugees in Jordan when signing up: #UNHCR

 This programme is powered by Arizona State University (ASU).